Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 ---

-- 🕹️ A good tool to show keycodes for your keyboard is [Keyboard Key Info](https://dennisbabkin.com/kbdkeyinfo/)
-it shows what keycode (1st part) are you pressing on the keyboard.
-Example: "ScanCode=0x4F" where the keycode 1st part is "4F" but you don't know if the second part is 00 or E0,
-so I'll help you with the table below :)

----

 ### 📌 In this table, secondary code is always "00" when there are only 2 digits,
 ### others are specified.
 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#space-engineers-dlc-unlocker)